-The fully-controlled specification in column 6 illustrates the contribution of the rise of Chinese import competition to the skill sorting among cities in the US.
-The effects of the trade shock are significantly heterogeneous, but only for the growth rate of the collegeeducated workforce.
+The effects of the trade shock are significantly heterogeneous, but only for the growth rate of the college-educated workforce.
 While the intercept coefficient is negative, the estimated effect has a significant positive slope with respect to the prior level of college education.
 This result implies a population movement of college-educated workers from low-educated regions with high exposure to import competition to exposed regions with a higher level of educated.

 Concerning the growth rate of non-college-educated workforce, results are less conclusive.
-Even if the coefficients keep the same signs, they are smaller and not statistically significant.
+The sign of the estimators change with the different set of controls, the magnitude are smaller and not statistically significant.

-As a consequence, the effect of trade competition on the share of college-educated population has a positive and significant slope with respect to the prior level of college education.
+Consequently, the effect of trade competition on the share of college-educated population has a positive and significant slope with respect to the prior level of college education.
 Exposure to import competition makes more educated regions to become even more educated, while it decimates college-education workforce among less educated regions.
-The effect on the growth rate of the population between age 25 and 60 is positive, but only marginally significant.
+The effect on the growth rate of the total population between age 25 and 60 is positive, but only marginally significant.